Mental health in the Philippines: Other Institutions

+Suicide prevention hotlines

+A crisis and suicide prevention hotline called Hopeline was launched in 2016, to assist people who may need psychological or psychiatric services.
+The Department of Health funded the project until 2019, when it transferred its resources to establishing the NCMH's crisis hotline.

+Government initiatives

 National legislation

-Mental Health Law

-The Mental Health Law (Republic Act 11036) proposes a mental health policy that aims to enhance integrated mental health services, the promotion of mental health services, protection of people who use said services, and the establishment of a Philippine mental health council.
-These goals are based on international human rights standards.

-The purpose of this law is to incorporate comprehensive mental health services into the Philippines' national healthcare, for accessible mental healthcare especially to the impoverished and those at high risk.
+The Philippines' first law addressing mental health was passed in 2018.
+It was given the name Mental Health Act, officially known as Republic Act 11036.
+Its primary goals include upholding the rights of people with mental conditions, prohibiting discrimination against them, and improving the accessibility of comprehensive health services.
+The law is based on international human rights standards, specifically the United Nations' Principles for the Protection of Persons with Mental Illness.

-The law mandates the Department of Health, Commission on Human Rights, Department of Justice, and various hospitals in support of those with mental health problems.
+The law mandates the DOH, Commission on Human Rights, Department of Justice, and various hospitals in support of those with mental health problems.
 Mental health services are proposed to be accessible from large-scale hospitals, down to the barangay level.
 Health and medical courses will include mandatory courses in mental health, so as to fully equip healthcare professionals.

-Initiatives made to pass the law

-There have been reactions to the lack of a mental health act by mental health professionals, as well as initiatives by the government.
-The Philippine Psychiatric Association (PPA), in particular, has been trying to get in touch with the Congress to legislate a mental health act.
+The Mental Health Act has received criticism for the implementation and effectiveness of its services.
+Critics, including researchers, have commented on the programs' being outdated, underfunded, and understaffed.
+They also have written about the need for more health equity, especially for geographically isolated Filipinos and vulnerable demographics like older persons, children, and displaced people.
+Mental health resources accounted for only around 5% of government spending on healthcare in 2023.

 The PPA launched a petition at MHActNow.org in 2015, and garnered upwards of 10,000 supporters.
 However, their goal of 200,000 was not reached.
 There have also been social media discourses using the hashtag #MHActNow wherein netizens raise awareness about why they deem a local Mental Health Law to be important.

 Philippine legislators in the Congress and Senate have also filed House Bill No. 5347 and Senate Bill No. 2910.
 Senate initiatives to the Mental Health act include Senate Bill 2910, filed by Senator Pia Cayetano in 2015 and Loren Legarda in 2014.
 In Congress, Representatives Leni Gerona-Robredo, Romero Quimbo, Ibarra Gutierrez, Walden Bello, Karlo Alexei Nograles, Kaka Bag-ao and Emmi de Jesus all introduced House Bill 5347, in line with Philippine Mental Health Act, in 2015.
 The original draft underwent 22 versions, upon consultation with stakeholders, patients and family groups.